 It is important to highlight that while it can be helpful, the deposits into your account do not need to occur on a monthly basis.
-For example, you may deposit $6,000 into your bank account every two months, for a total of $36,000 per year.
-In this case, the gross income figure used by the lender is still $3,600 even though the deposits are made bi-monthly ($6,000 x 6 = $36,000 / 12 = $3,600).
-This point is especially important for applicants with seasonal employment who experience fluctuations in their income and bank deposits over the course of the year.
+This point is especially important for applicants with seasonal or contract employment who experience fluctuations in their income and bank deposits over the course of the year.
+For example, if you transfer $12,000 into your personal bank account from your business account every three months, your average monthly gross income is $4,000 ($12,000 x 4 deposits per year = $48,000 / 12 months = $4,000).

-The downsides of a bank statement loan are that lenders typically charge a higher mortgage rate plus the qualification guidelines can be more restrictive in other areas.
-For example, bank statement loans usually require a down payment of at least 10% and require a higher minimum credit score.
+The downsides of a bank statement loan are that lenders typically charge a higher mortgage rate plus the qualification guidelines can be more challenging in other areas.
+For example, bank statement loans usually require a down payment of at least 10% and a higher minimum credit score.
 If your credit profile is borderline this is definitely a point to consider when you speak with lenders.

-We advise you to contact at least five lenders as qualification guidelines vary, especially for bank statement mortgags.
-When you speak with lenders you can determine if you qualify for a standard self-employed borrower mortgage program or if a bank statement program is a better financing option for you.View All Lenders
+We advise you to contact multiple lenders as qualification guidelines and mortgage terms vary, especially for bank statement loans.
+When you speak with lenders you can determine if a bank statement or standard self-employed mortgage program is the better financing option for you.View All Lenders

 You can also use our FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
-For example, you can search for lenders in your state that offer bank statement loans or mortgages for self-employed borrowers.
+For example, you can search for top-rated lenders in your state that offer bank statement loans or mortgages for self-employed borrowers.